epfl-lara/smart/core/src/sphinx/installation.rst

 sbt
 ---
-Setting up a sbt build file to use stainless it's a simple 4-steps procedure:
+Setting up a sbt build file to use stainless is a simple 4-steps procedure:

 1. Start by installing an external solver (see Section ":ref:`smt-solvers`").